zhuifengshen/xmind/README.md

 	python setup.py install

-*We're highly recommend to install **XMind SDK for python** under isolate python environment using [virtualenv](https://pypi.python.org/pypi/virtualenv)*
+*We're highly recommend to install __XMind SDK for python__ under isolate python environment using [virtualenv](https://pypi.python.org/pypi/virtualenv)*

 ##Usage

-Open XMind file from exists path or create new XMind file and will placed to path
+Open XMind file from exist path or create new XMind file and placed to given path

 	import xmind
 	workbook = xmind.load(/path/to/file/)

-Save XMind file to given path, if path not given then will save to path that set to workbook
+Save XMind file to given path.
+If path not given then will save to path that set to workbook

 	xmind.save(workbook)

-or given path:
+or:

 	xmind.save(workbook, /save/file/to/path)